thomasrichardmcevoy/FASST/ARCDefine.md

 ## Recommended Countermeasures

 Enterprise security architecture should be undertaken as a serious discipline in the organization touching on its organizational structure, its workflows, operating models and technological investment.
-It represents a strongly socio-technical element in the design of how businesses should operate securely [1].
+It represents a strongly socio-technical element in the design of how businesses should operate securely.
 Many, if not all the other factors, in this framework are impacted by the Enterprise Security Architecture of an organization [1].

 ## References